What Can a Thyroid Function Test Detect?

 Is Fasting Required for a Thyroid Test?

-undergoing testing.
-While fasting is often required for certain blood tests, such as lipid panels or
+fasting is often required for certain blood tests, such as lipid

-glucose tests, it is typically not necessary for thyroid function tests.
+panels or glucose tests, it is typically not necessary for thyroid

 What Do My Thyroid Test Results Mean?